richard-scryber/scryber.core/docs/components/links_reference.rst

     <a href='nextpage' >Next Page Link</a>

-For example we can create a navigation header.
+For example we can create a navigation set of links.

 .. code-block:: xml